kieraneglin/encrypted_secrets_ex/README.md

 mix EncryptedSecrets.Setup
 ```

 This places two files in `config/secrets/`.
-Don't forget to put the `master.key` in your `.gitignore`!
+This task attempts to append the `master.key` file to your `.gitignore`, but you should confirm this!
+The `master.key` should never be placed in your VCS.

 ### Editing